solid/pod-browser/README.md

 </span>

 This project adheres to the Contributor Covenant [code of conduct](code_of_conduct.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [engineering@inrupt.com](mailto:engineering@inrupt.com).

 # Installation